ovinc/exlo/README.md

 logger = Logger()

 # Add log; any field not provided will use default values from config.json
-# The user, equipment & project must match one of those in the config files
+# The user, setup & project must match one of those in the config files
 # The date parser uses dateutil.parser and accepts a variety of date formats
 # By default the day is present day, and timezone is the local timezone.
 # In case of ambiguity in day/month order, day first is assumed.
-logger.add(user='Martin', equipment='Optic1', project='Dupont-ERC-2020',
+logger.add(user='Martin', setup='Optic1', project='Dupont-ERC-2020',
            start='9am', end='15:00', note='First test of the new laser')

 # Save this new log to the log list in the json file